Strategic Analysis

 1

-Fig's planning agent reads your question and identifies the business intent: are you asking about concentration, trend, comparison, ranking, or something else?
+Fig reads your question and identifies the business intent: are you asking about concentration, trend, comparison, ranking, or something else?
+The same question can mean very different things — Fig figures out which one you mean.

 2

-Based on the intent and the structure of your data, Fig selects one or more algorithms.
+Based on what you're asking and the structure of your data, Fig selects the right analysis engine.
 A concentration question triggers Concentration Analysis.
 A 'why did X change?' question triggers Driver Analysis.
+You don't have to know which to choose — that's Fig's job.

 3